OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Note that this is the same as if we would retrieve the IPA from the phone or accessed via e.g. SSH and navigated to the corresponding folder in the IPA / app sandbox.
 However, with Objection we are just *one command away* from our goal and this can be still considered static analysis.

-The first thing we notice is that app does not declare any imported custom document types but we can find a couple of exported ones:
+The first thing you notice is that app does not declare any imported custom document types but you can find a couple of exported ones:

 ```xml
 UTExportedTypeDeclarations =     (